craigmalenga/marketing/PROJECT_CONTEXT_MARKETING.md

 - Multiple files with varying formats and date ranges
 - Flexible column detection for: date, campaign, ad level, spend
 - May have dates in filename, sheet name, or column
+- **CRITICAL**: Dates might be stored as text strings that look like dates

 ### 4. **FLG to Meta Mapping** (Word)
 - Table format with FLG campaign names → Meta campaign names